 - The UT application period opens on August 1st.
 Instructions can be found here.

 - LAH encourages all of its applicants to APPLY EARLY.
-We have a rolling admissions process.
 The sooner you apply, the sooner you may hear an admissions decision from us.

 - You may apply and be admitted to more than one honors program, but depending on the combination, you may have to choose.